SandaruThilakarathne/JSONFilter/README.md

 	(when you need to deactivate run command 'deactivate')

+## Start Application)
+### 1) Changes Should do
+    Before you start make sure to change the path of dase_dir in QueryFiler.py file according to locatoin of the main directory of your computer.
+    example:
+        base_dir = "C:\Users\ChampWk38\Desktop\jsonfilter"

 ## Overview
 ### 1) Handlers Directory:
      inside this directory theres is a File called QueryFilter.py.
 It is consist with four functions respectively.
 All the filtering